 are sneezing, coughing, or blowing their noses.
 Washing your hands frequently

 can also help reduce the chances of contracting fifth disease.
-For a person with an intact immune system, once you’ve
+Once you’ve

-contracted this virus, you are considered immune for life.
+contracted this virus, though, you’re considered immune for life.